vladkinoman/just-my-notes/books/best-comics-to-read.md

 Best Wonder Woman comics: *Wonder Woman by George Perez Omnibus Vol. 1*, *Wonder Woman By George Perez Omnibus Vol. 2*, *Wonder Woman by George Perez Omnibus Vol. 3*, *Wonder Woman By Greg Rucka Vol. 1* (Rucka's first run), *Wonder Woman by Greg Rucka, Vol. 2* (Rucka's first run), *Wonder Woman Vol. 1: The Lies (Rebirth)* (Rucka is back, it's his second run, and it's good starting point).

-Best X-Men comics: **Uncanny X-Men** by Chris Claremont (classic and best; **X-Men: The Dark Phoenix Saga** is the most frequently mentioned), *New X-Men* by Grant Morrison, *Astonishing X-Men* by Joss Whedon (Swap this with New X-Men for a more consistent/fun intro to X-Men), House of M by Brian Michael Bendis, Uncanny X-Force Vol. 1 by Rick Remender (maybe it's as cool as Wheadon and Morrison comics).
+Best X-Men comics: **Uncanny X-Men** by Chris Claremont (classic and best; **X-Men: The Dark Phoenix Saga** is the most frequently mentioned), *New X-Men* by Grant Morrison, *Astonishing X-Men* by Joss Whedon (Swap this with New X-Men for a more consistent/fun intro to X-Men), House of M by Brian Michael Bendis, Uncanny X-Force Vol. 1 by Rick Remender (maybe it's as cool as Wheadon and Morrison comics), Dawn of X and House Of X/powers Of X Jonathan Hickman.

+> Dawn of X is the best X-men run to jump in in 2020.
+House Of X/powers Of X by Jonathan Hickman is the best Marvel series in 2019 according to Reddit:
+>
+> > Best Limited Series: House of X/Powers of X (52.2% of the vote)
+> > Best Event/Crossover: House of X/Powers of X (79% of the vote)
+> > Best Single Issue: House of X #2 (39.5% of the vote)
+> > Best Marvel Series: House of X/Powers of X (40% of the vote)

 - Cyclops: *New X-Men* by Grant Morrison, *Astonishing X-Men* by Joss Whedon (he is a badass in this one), Kieron Gillen's Uncanny X-Men run (#534.1-544, #1-20) and Avengers vs X-Men: Consequences, Messiah Complex by Ed Brubaker, X-Men: Second Coming by Mike Carey, Marvel comics presents: Cyclops.

 - Gambit: **Uncanny X-Men** by Chris Claremont (#246, #265-280), X-23 by Marjorie Liu, Gambit (2012) by James Asmus, Rogue & Gambit by Kelly Thompson, X-Men: Gambit & Rogue by Howard Mackie, Gambit Classic by Howard Mackie.